alexclarkofficial/hc_print/README.md

-To transder HC excel files to individual, one page orders.
+To transfer HC excel files to individual, one page orders.